taylorsmcclure/process-memory-monitor/README.md

 * All Linux hosts have a user with the same public key.
 This user will need access to run `ps aux`.

 * "collect per process used memory".
-I am interrupting this as collecting virtual and resident memory for each process using `ps aux`.
-They metrics will be stored in the following convention `host.command.pid`.
+I am interpreting this as collecting virtual and resident memory for each process using `ps aux`.
+They metrics will be stored in the following convention `host.command.pid*`.

 * I will not need to provide any custom grafana views to show the metrics.